Rakeela/dragora-notes/transhumanist.md

 Transhumanism is commonly linked to atheism, but I don't know why it's seen as somehow necessary that a transhumanist also be an [[atheist]].

+One of the precepts which transhumanism requires is what I call [[ontogenic-control]], of which [[vat-meat]] is an unavoidable subset application.
 # Linked By
 [[posthumanist]]
 [[immortalist]]